artsy/eigen/docs/preferred_practices.md

 ### File Structure Organization

 The React Nativa parts of the app live in `src/` and most of our components on `app/`.
-Within this folder things can be a bit of a mess and we are working on improving that.
+Within this folder things can be a bit messy 👀 but we are working on improving that!

-Files that export a component end in `.tsx`, files that don't export a component end in `.ts` by default.
+Files that export a JSX component end in `.tsx` and files that don't end in `.ts` by default.

 We use **PascalCase** for **Components and Component Folders**, but keep everything else within the Component folder(eg. mutations, state, utils) **camelCase**.
 Test files follow the same pattern.